 All of my work springs from an urge to create and reflects both my Danish heritage and architectural experiences.

 My sources of inspiration are multiple – a material, a colour combination, a shape, a format, a texture, a feeling, a view and even an experience or opinion.
-It will never be the lack of ideas that stalls my creativity only the lack of time to prioritise and realise them.
+It will never be the lack of ideas that stalls my creativity only the lack of time to prioritise and realise these.

-While trying to avoid perfectionism I still value quality in both craftsmanship and the materials I use.
-I am fascinated by materials, especially textures and colours as well as the many possible combinations of the two.
-Such focus on materials pushes imagery to the background and explains why I mainly produce abstract pieces.
+Since I do spend a vast amount of time on each of my creations, I prefer working with durable quality materials such as; stone, glass and ceramic.
+In my work I use both new “expensive” materials such as semiprecious stones, gold tiles and Italian Smalti glass as well as recycled materials such as sea glass and old roof slates.
+I am in all truth fascinated by materials, especially textures and colours including the many possible combinations between the two.
+Such focus on materials pushes imagery to the background and explains why a lot of my work is somewhat abstract.
 The materials I use also presents a lot of possibilities with regards to the use of colours.
-With thousands of colours to choose from, some discipline is required since less is often more in terms of the number of colours used within each piece of work.
+With thousands of colours to choose from, some discipline is generally required since less is often more in terms of the number of colours used within each piece of work.

 Thinking too much about the end viewer during the creative process has a tendency to stifle my creativity so I try hard not to second-guess how the finished work will be received.
 Even so, I am still trying to impress, hoping that my work will bring some element of emotion, contemplation or even wonder to the viewer.
-I am not however too concerned about which message or emotions the viewer picks up – sometimes there is even a deliberate contradiction between my thoughts behind the piece and the way it is presented to the viewer.
-Instead I hope for the viewer to create their own vision on the back on mine and thereby gain a personal and long-lasting connection with the artwork – a wonderful thing when it happens.
+I am not always too concerned about which message or emotions the viewer picks up – sometimes there is even a deliberate contradiction between my thoughts behind the piece and the way it is presented to the viewer.
+I mostly hope for the viewer to create their own vision on the back on mine and thereby gain a personal and long-lasting connection with the artwork – a wonderful thing when it happens.